What is a science-based target?

 The SBTi originally aligned its criteria to require companies’ Scope 1 and 2 science-based targets to limit global warming to 2°C above pre-industrial levels, and as the science has evolved, has updated its requirements accordingly.
 The current level of reductions required for Scope 1 and 2 targets is aligned to well below 2°C , and the SBTi recently announced that it was “raising the bar” by requiring companies to align with 1.5°C from 15 July 2022.
 The SBTi said its new strategy was in “response to increasing urgency for climate action and the success of science-based targets to date”.
 The reason driving this change has been the recognition that reaching net zero by 2050 will require emissions reductions at a greater speed and scale.
 The SBTi has also seen that many companies have already been aligned to 1.5°C and are reducing emissions beyond that.
 Given these two factors, the organisation is tightening the threshold of what it says it will endorse.
 The ambition temperature for Scope 3 will move from 2°C to well below 2°C following these updates.
 Other changes will include a shortening of the timeframe for meeting the targets; previously, it was five to 15 years from the baseline.
 From 15 July 2022, it will be ten.

 Science-based targets set the goal for reductions a business needs to make to align with the Paris Agreement.
-Setting a net zero target builds on a science-based target to define long terms action required for a company to align to a 1.5°C scenario.
-There are two aspects to a net zero target.
-Firstly, Scope 1, 2 and 3 emissions need to be reduced on a scale consistent with limiting warming to 1.5°C. Secondly, any emissions that can’t be eliminated must be neutralised through greenhouse gas removal, so that a company’s residual emissions are balanced by the removals.
-On 20 September 2021, the SBTi released its Net-Zero Manual & Criteria which provides more detail about methodologies for setting net zero targets, and the updates to the science-based target criteria outlined above align with this.
+Setting a Net Zero target builds on a science-based target to define long-term actions required for a company to align to a 1.5°C pathway.
+There are two aspects to a Net Zero target.
+Firstly, Scope 1, 2 and 3 emissions need to be reduced on a scale consistent with limiting warming to 1.5°C by no later than 2050.
+Secondly, any emissions that can’t be eliminated must be neutralised through greenhouse gas removal, so that a company’s residual emissions are balanced by the removals.
+On 28th October 2021, the SBTi released its Corporate Net-Zero Standard which provides more detail about methodologies and criteria for setting Net Zero targets.

 What do the updates to science-based targets mean for businesses?